netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

 ## Configuring the PEP Using Group based ACL {#PEP-ucl}

-   This section illustrates an example configuring the PEP device using the group-based ACL.
+   This section illustrates an example to configure a PEP  using the group-based ACL.

    The PEP which enforces group-based ACL may acquire group identities